Torrey Pines State Natural

 and submit an application as directed.

-Annual pass: $195 (valid throughout the State Park system) Annual Passes are for
+Annual pass: $195 (valid throughout the State Park system) Annual passes

 If there is no staff person in the kiosk at the park entrance, the parking fee